-FPSB Risk and Estate Planning Specialist 1) Education 2) Exam 3) Ethics 4) Certification Application 3 Education Modes -Self-Paced Learning -Instructor-led Learning -Recognition of Prior Learning Topics -Risk Management -Estate Planning 2 hours 75 multiple choice questions FPSB Online Ethics Course Application for certification Agreement to abide by FPSB Code of Ethics the purchase of the FPSB Risk and Estate Planning Specialist course materials.
+FPSB Risk and Estate Planning Specialist 1) Education 2) Exam 3) Ethics 4) Certification Application 3 Education Modes -Self-Paced Learning -Instructor-led Learning -Recognition of Prior Learning Topics -Risk Management -Estate Planning 2 hours 75 multiple choice questions FPSB Online Ethics Course Application for certification Agreement to abide by FPSB Code of Ethics

+FPSB requires all individuals who hold one of its certifications to successfully complete the FPSB Ethics Course, which conducted online in MyFPSB/learning.
+This course is included with the purchase of the FPSB Risk and Estate Planning Specialist course materials.
 The interactive FPSB Ethics Course consists of recorded instruction that can be taken in one or multiple sittings with knowledge checks throughout.
 Once completed, the FPSB Ethics Course is valid for all FPSB Ltd. certifications offered in India.